-6 Elements for good Safety Management (HSE-MS)
+6 Elements of a Good Safety Management System (HSE-MS)

 Safety Management is a system adopted for managing Health and Safety issues in our workplaces; it can also be referred to as Health Safety and Environment Management System (HSE-MS).
-It contains a specialized structure which makes the whole process of managing Health and Safety successful.
+It contains a specialized structure that makes the whole process of managing Health and Safety successful.

 • OHSAS 18001 – 2007: This was developed in conjunction with the ISO 9000 series for quality management and the ISO 14001 series for environmental management.